 Japanese Foreign Minister Zentaro Kosaka arrived in Seoul, South Korea, Sept 6 on a 24-hour goodwill visit.

-Japanese Foreign Minister Zentaro Kosaka arrived in Seoul, South Korea, Sept 6 on a 24-hour goodwill visit.
+Background: Japanese Foreign Minister Zentaro Kosaka arrived in Seoul, South Korea, Sept 6 on a 24-hour goodwill visit.
 The reception he was given was described as "cool".
 As he arrived, small groups of demonstrators paraded along his route with placards saying "Don't make our brothers Communist slaves" and "Apologise to Korea for aggressive acts during 36 years' rule" - but other Koreans watched in silence as he passed them.